kubevela/kubevela/design/vela-cli/sdk_generating.md

 ## Examples

-This command requires `java` and `mvn` in PATH as we are leveraging openapi-generator which is a Java progarm.
+This command requires `docker` in PATH as we'll run openapi-generator in docker.

 ```shell
 # Initialize the SDK, generate API from all definitions,